mrrauf99/Medical-Store-System/README.md

 Use Admin or Customer credentials to log in or sign up.

+❤️ Thank You!
+-
-🙏 Thank you for checking out the Medical Store System.
-Stay healthy and organized! 💙💊 -
+Thanks for checking out the Medical Store System.
+Stay healthy and organized! 💙💊